NemoNotFound/NemosWiki/docs/projects/minecraft-mods/nemos-enchantments/enchantments.md

 ## Magma Walker

-Walk over lava to turn it into magma blocks!
+Turns lava into magma as you walk over it!

 | Maximum Level | Anvil Cost | Applicable To | Available in Enchanting Table | Tradeable with Villagers | Not compatible with          |
 | ------------- | ---------- | ------------- | ----------------------------- | ------------------------ | ---------------------------- |